VedantJoshi1409/stockfish_nnue_probe/README.md

 If you need to recompile the shared library due to putting the file in a package or something similar, install all files and put NNUEBridge.java where you would like it to be

 - Run ```javac -h .
 NNUEBridge.java```
-- Replace the NNUEBridge_NNUEBridge.h file with the new path_to_new_NNUEBridge.h
+- Replace the NNUEBridge_NNUEBridge.h file with the created file, path_to_new_NNUEBridge.h
 - Change all function headers in NNUEBridge_NNUEBridge.cpp to match the ones created in path_to_new_NNUEBridge.h and rename the cpp file to match as well
 - Change the SRCS and HEADERS lists in the Makefile to match the new names
 - Run ```make -j build ARCH=x86-64-avx2 ```